top of page

 Guest Artist (TBC)

-We will invite a guest artist to facilitate a drama workshop on one of the days!
+We look forward to welcoming a guest artist to facilitate a drama workshop with the participants... details to be revealed soon...